The Science of Creativity: 4 Habits of Creative People

 The essential elements of boosting creativity discussed by Epstein are but a few of the important findings emerging from the scientific study of this fascinating topic.
 From time to time in forthcoming articles I’ll be presenting other research findings that can help us all understand and nurture the artist within.

-One Response to “4 Habits of Creative People”
+One Comment on “4 Habits of Creative People”